How to start a real estate crowdfunding business?

 History of Real Estate Crowdfunding

 The concept of crowdfunding was first referred to in an article in 2006 in Wired magazine by Jeff Howe.
-However, real estate crowdfunding had started to be noticeable and used in 2012 with the Jumpstart Our Business Startup Act (JOBS Act).
+However, real estate crowdfunding started to be noticeable and used in 2012 with the Jumpstart Our Business Startup Act (JOBS Act).

 It is a law that allows small business startups to participate in crowdfunding in the USA and has been growing and developing quite rapidly.
 However, it is thought that real estate crowdfunding is still in its infancy and is yet to expand.

-Real estate crowdfunding emerged due to the 2008 economic crises when the global economy had some major setbacks.
+Real estate crowdfunding emerged due to the 2008 economic crisis when the global economy had some major setbacks.
 It was decided then that crowdfunding in the real estate industry may change the situation in the USA since it was known that small-sized businesses have always driven the American economy and funding them may help the economy to regain its strength.

-The crowdfunding model dates back to 1997, when the rock band Marillion was looking for sponsors to finance a tour after their album release.
+The crowdfunding model dates back to 1997 when the rock band Marillion was looking for sponsors to finance a tour after their album release.

 Real estate crowdfunding can be either equity- or lending-based.
 On equity-based real estate crowdfunding platforms, accredited investors collect an equity stake when they finance a project in residential or commercial properties.
 Returns are a share of the rental income generated by the property or of their capital gains.
 Investors typically receive payouts once every quarter.